Code of Ethics

 IFBPT Procedures for Upholding Professional Conduct and Practice

-Incorporated in 1983, the International Federation for Biblio/Poetry Therapy sets professional standards of excellence in the training and credentialing of biblio/poetry therapy and applied poetry practitioners and authorizes qualified credential holders to practice as mentor/supervisors.
+Incorporated in 1983, the International Federation for Biblio/Poetry Therapy sets professional standards of excellence in the training and credentialing of biblio/poetry therapy and applied poetry practitioners and authorizes qualified credential holders to practice as certified mentors.
 Credential holders and those seeking credentials have agreed to abide by the Federation’s Code of Ethics and have signed adverse action statements and a mental health assurance.
-In addition to these stipulations, mentor/supervisors and those in training to become M/Ss have agreed to follow the IFBPT Guide to Training Requirements, and to be familiar with any updates or distributed further details (eg. yellow pages) of these documents.
+In addition to these stipulations, certified mentors and those in training to become CMs have agreed to follow the IFBPT Guide to Training Requirements, and to be familiar with any updates or distributed further details of these documents.
 The Federation takes seriously its responsibilities to uphold these standards which are designed to protect clients and trainees alike.

-A respondent is defined for these purposes as a person who has received credentials, or who holds him/herself out as receiving credentials as a CAPF, CPT, PTR., and/or M/S, provisional M/S, mentor/supervisor candidate or any other designation or training title established by the Federation or who is in training for one of these designations against whom a complaint has been filed with the Federation board or with the Ethics committee.
+A respondent is defined for these purposes as a person who has received credentials, or who holds him/herself out as receiving credentials as a CAPF, CPT, PTR., and/or CM, provisional CM, certified mentor candidate or any other designation or training title established by the Federation or who is in training for one of these designations against whom a complaint has been filed with the Federation Board or with the Ethics committee.

 The Ethics Committee shall consist of 3 voting members, plus the President as an ex officio member.
 The committee, upon referral from the President or from the Board, shall review and make determinations on ethics issues and charges of misconduct that relate to the functions and issues of the Federation.
 After appropriate investigation, the Ethics Committee shall prepare a written report, and forward that report, with any recommendations, to the full Board, for final action.
 If a member has to recuse herself or himself because of a possible conflict of interest, the Federation President will become the third voting member, in order to maintain a quorum.
 If additional members have to recuse themselves because of a possible conflict of interest, the President may appoint an ad hoc Committee as needed, per Article V, Section 2.
 (NFB/PT Bylaws, Article IV, Section 1, paragraph c., revised December, 2006)